AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

             For this kind of ECS instances, Alibaba Cloud does not provide KMS, WSUS, or software technical support.
 You can contact Microsoft for software technical support.

-        -   No SA or no support for BYOL implemented by using SA
+        -   No SA or no support for BYOL implemented through SA

             This scenario is similar to the Windows operating system scenario.
 You can reuse software licenses that you have purchased and download and deploy software programs in a dedicated hardware environment.